SMS

 • Project Name : To empower tribal and other traditional forest dwellers to get their communityforest rights recognized for sustainable forest-based livelihoods and conservation.

-Time Duration : 2019 December to 2022
+Period : 2019 December to 2022

 Theme : Promotion of conservation, sustainable management and decentralized governance of common lands including forests, pastures, water bodies and other common lands by village communities.